Rinchu93/cgal/Guidelines/Cross-Compilation-of-CGAL-for-Android.md

 > make
 > make install
 ```
 - `${TARGET_TRIPLET}` represents the machine you are targeting.
 It is of the form cpu-company-system.
-For example, `aarch64-linux-android` for a 64bit arm Android device.
+For example, `aarch64-linux-android` for a 64bit arm Android device, or `arm-linux-androideabi` for a 32bit arm Android device.

 ## Building MPFR
 This is very similar to building GMP.